dekoza/mtgpl/PLC.rst

 :mtgtip:`Extirpate<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/2/6/2608b5fc-3b58-4b02-aef1-35d885b16b01.jpg?1562568116|https://scryfall.com/card/plc/71/extirpate?utm_source=api>`
    Split second (As long as this spell is on the stack, players can't cast spells or activate abilities that aren't mana abilities.)

    Choose target card in a graveyard other than a basic land card.
 Search its owner's graveyard, hand, and library for all cards with the same name as that card and exile them.
-Then that player shuffles their library.
+Then that player shuffles.

 :mtgtip:`Imp's Mischief<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/2/2/22ec70a6-40b7-41da-a6c0-c140cadf5509.jpg?1562567679|https://scryfall.com/card/plc/72/imps-mischief?utm_source=api>`
    Change the target of target spell with a single target.
-You lose life equal to that spell's converted mana cost.
+You lose life equal to that spell's mana value.

 :mtgtip:`Magus of the Coffers<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/f/cf6b93ea-8ada-404c-9920-7976690c3e8c.jpg?1562582523|https://scryfall.com/card/plc/73/magus-of-the-coffers?utm_source=api>`